newatoms/guides/writing-guide/readme.md

 ## Choice of words

-Only use scarcely used words when there is no substitution.
-Always explain the word.
+Avoid scarcely-used words unless there is no substitution.
+In this case, always explain the word.
+In most cases, however, complex things can and should be expressed simply.

 ## Reread your piece!